 Even with a reservation, you'll need to wait a bit before your name is called.
 When it is your time, however, another liveried attendant will arrive to escort you into dinner - and when these doors open, it'll take your breath away!

 They can sing, they can dance, after all, Miss, this is France!

 Once you enter through the incredible wooden doors, you'll be in a splendid entrance hall and then led into one of the dining areas within the Castle itself.
 Don't worry - you'll have time to come back and explore, should you wish!
 In fact, they actually encourage you to check out the Castle!

 Don't believe me?
 Ask the dishes!

 Be Our Guest is expensive.
 There's no other way to say it - check out the menu.
-It is two Table Service Credits on the Disney Dining plan (which is fairly rare).
+It is two Table Service Credits on the Disney Dining plan, which is fairly rare.
 If you are on the Dining Plan, you'll get one alcoholic beverage, one non-alcoholic beverage, an appetizer, entree, and dessert platter.
-Paying for the prix fixe will set you back approximately $60, not counting tip.
+Paying for the prix fixe will set you back approximately $60 per person, not counting tip.

 We opted for French Onion soup and the steak - an excellent choice, if I do say so myself.
 We started the meal with a lovely glass of champagne, covered by the Dining Plan (and $19/a glass...far more than I generally spend on bubbles, I admit!).
 But, the food was excellent - I would compare it to Epcot's Chefs de France, with perhaps a less varied menu.

 Unsurprisingly, dessert is incredible - a sample platter which features a white chocolate rendition of everyone's favorite, Chip, holding "the gray stuff," a delicious mousse, along with a raspberry macaron and a chocolate truffle, all arranged on EDIBLE rice paper, pattered as stained glass.
 What more could you ever want in life??